section-engineering-education/engineering-education/articles/internet-inconsistencies-with-r-programming/index.md

 Directory Name | Information
  --- | ---
- RIPE | Réseaux IP Européens (translation: "European IP Networks") serves Europe.
+ RIPE | Réseaux IP Européens (European IP Networks) serves Europe.
  NIC | A domain name lookup directory for 'extensions' of a domain name.
 Could become helpful when specifying servers during whois lookups.
  ARIN | American Registry for Internet Numbers serves North America and portions of the Caribbean.
  IANA |Internet Assigned Numbers Authority reiterates measures set in place for each IP address range designated for each region of the world.